 Zeballos is comprised of 22 mineral crown grants in two groups that cover a total of approximately 336 hectares of mineral claims located 6 kilometres northeast of the Village of Zeballos, on the west-central coast of Vancouver Island in British Columbia.
 In May 2010, the Company executed an option agreement with Ridgeback Global Resources Plc ("Ridgeback").
-Under the terms of the option agreement, Ridgeback may earn a 50% interest in the property by making payments of \$60,000 (\$10,000 received), issuing up to 15% of the issued and outstanding shares of Ridgeback and making exploration expenditures of \$2,500,000 by May 2014.
-Ridgeback may acquire an additional 25% interest by completing a feasibility study, spending a minimum of \$500,000 per year and issuing 1,000,000 additional shares.
-Upon commercial production, the Company will receive a 2% net smelter royalty.
+Under the terms of the option agreement, Ridgeback may have earned a 50% interest in the property by making payments of \$60,000 (\$10,000 received), issuing up to 15% of the issued and outstanding shares of Ridgeback and making exploration expenditures of \$2,500,000 by May 2014.
+On October 3, 2010, the Company terminated the option agreement with Ridgeback.

-(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the three months ended July 31, 2010 and 2009 (Unaudited)
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the three and six months ended October 31, 2010 and 2009 (Unaudited)